-Note: due to technical difficulties, our submission portal is currently offline and will return on November 25, 2019.
+Note: due to technical difficulties, our submission portal is currently offline and will return in January 2019.
 If you wish, feel free to securely communicate with us elsewhere until then.
 We apologize for any inconvenience.

 The TTF uses SecureDrop, an open-source submission system that allows us to securely accept documents from and communicate with anonymous sources.
 This system is also used by many news organizations including the Washington Post, the Guardian, the New York Times, and many more.